 Crested Bigscale, Poromitra crassiceps

-The Crested Bigscale, Poromitra crassiceps, whose Spanish common name is aletudo crestada, is a species in the family Melamphaidae, the Bigscale and Ridgeheads, known as aletudosin Mexico.
-Globally, there are thirty seven species in the family placed in five genera.
-There are twenty two global member members of the Poromitra Genus with three being found in Mexican waters, all in the Pacific.
+The Crested Bigscale, Poromitra crassiceps, whose Spanish common name is aletudo crestada, is a species in the family Melamphaidae, the Bigscales and Ridgeheads, known as aletudosin in Mexico.
+Globally, there are thirty-seven species in the family placed in five genera.
+There are twenty-two global member members of the Poromitra genus, of which three are found in Mexican waters, all in the Pacific.

-The Crested Bigscale is too rare and too small to be of interest to most.
+The Crested Bigscales are too rare and too small to be of interest to most.